ruva-sudo/Amplicon-sequence-pipeline/README.md

 # Requirements for running pipeline

-Nextflow version 21+
+Nextflow version 21 or higher

-Singularity version 3.5+
+Singularity version 3.5 or higher

 # Input